-GEOTRAP is the OECD/NEA Project on Radionuclide Migration in Geologic, Heterogeneous Media.
-GEOTRAP is devoted to the exchange of information and in-depth discussions on present approaches to acquiring field data and testing and modelling flow and transport of radionuclides in geologic formations for the purpose of site evaluation and safety assessment of deep repository systems.
-This information is important for both national waste management programmes and the wider scientific community.
+GEOTRAP was the NEA Project on Radionuclide Migration in Geologic, Heterogeneous Media.
+GEOTRAP was devoted to the exchange of information and in-depth discussions on present approaches to acquiring field data, and testing and modelling flow and transport of radionuclides in geologic formations for the purpose of site evaluation and safety assessment of deep repository systems.
+This information was important for both national waste management programmes and the wider scientific community.

-The project is structured as a series of forum-like workshops at which implementers, regulators, and scientists interact.
-The most recent workshop addressed Geological Evidence and Theoretical Bases for Radionuclide-Retention Processes in Heterogeneous Media.
-The fifth in the series, the workshop was hosted by the Swedish Nuclear Fuel and Waste Management Company (SKB) in May 2001; its proceedings are now available.
-In addition to the proceedings, an overall synthesis report for the series of five workshops is also now available.
+The project was structured as a series of forum-like workshops at which implementers, regulators, and scientists interacted.
+The last workshop addressed geological evidence and theoretical bases for radionuclide retention processes in heterogeneous media.
+As the fifth in the series, the workshop was hosted by the Swedish Nuclear Fuel and Waste Management Company (SKB) in May 2001; its proceedings were published thereafter.
+In addition to the proceedings, an overall synthesis report for the series of five workshops was published.
 The preceding workshops addressed different aspects of groundwater flow and transport of radionuclides in geologic formations.
-The proceedings of these workshops are available from the OECD Bookshop.

 Migration in Geologic, Heterogeneous Media

 Summary of Accomplishments

 Retention in Geologic Media

 Workshop Proceedings, Oskarshamn, Sweden, 7-9 May 2001